mszegedy/plea/story/ch-8.md

 Katya fixed an intense glare on Pyotr.
 "Because you're a _man._ It's exactly what a _man_ would come up with if he tried to pretend he knew anything about women."

 "I seriously don't see why it matters so much to you," said Pyotr.
 "Sure, the pronoun stuff is counterintuitive, and there's the issue of bathrooms, but distinguishing between men and women is an _extremely_ low priority issue for the Sump.
 It has basically nothing to do with our mission at all.
-I can see---"
+I can see—"

 "Don't _DO_ this to me!" exploded Katya.
-"You---you of all people should see how _warped_ your model of the world has to be to misclassify yourself like this!
+"You—you of all people should see how _warped_ your model of the world has to be to misclassify yourself like this!
 Trans-so-called-women pattern with men in _every_ way.
 They take the jobs men take.
 They have the interests men have.
 They talk like men do!
-'Male' and 'female' are _predictive categories._ Knowing who someone is is the only thing they're good for, so if someone goes and _lies_ about which category they belong to---"
+'Male' and 'female' are _predictive categories._ Knowing who someone is is the only thing they're good for, so if someone goes and _lies_ about which category they belong to—"

 "Katya," said Pyotr.
 "I get it.
 Really.
 I'm sorry I made light of it.
 You're right, transsexuals are not very good rationalists."

-"They are _the_ reason---"
+"They are _the_ reason—"

 "_But,_" interrupted Pyotr, "I came here to learn about ▓▒▓▓▓▓▒.
 And I still don't know _anything_ about her.
 Him, sorry.
 Could you _please_ tell me about him?
 As an individual, not just as a transsexual."